opencog/atomspace-rocks/examples/README.md

  +-------------+
 ```

 RocksDB is a fast, modern and very popular database.
-It acheives high
+It achieves high
 performance through a large variety of techniques; one of these is by
 avoiding the complexity of supporting multiple simultaneous users.
 This
 single-user constraint carries over to Atomese processes as well.
 The